QuantEcon/lecture-source-py/source/rst/lucas_model.rst

 What is the correct price to pay for such a claim?

-The elegant asset pricing model of Lucas :cite:`Lucas1978` attempts to answer this question in an equilibrium setting with risk averse agents
+The elegant asset pricing model of Lucas :cite:`Lucas1978` attempts to answer this question in an equilibrium setting with risk-averse agents

-While we mentioned some consequences of Lucas' model :ref:`earlier <mass_pra>`, it is now time to work through the model more carefully, and try to understand where the fundamental asset pricing equation comes from
+While we mentioned some consequences of Lucas' model :ref:`earlier <mass_pra>`, it is now time to work through the model more carefully and try to understand where the fundamental asset pricing equation comes from

 A side benefit of studying Lucas' model is that it provides a beautiful illustration of model building in general and equilibrium pricing in competitive models in particular

-Another difference to our :doc:`first asset pricing lecture <markov_asset>` is that the state space and shock will be continous rather than discrete
+Another difference to our :doc:`first asset pricing lecture <markov_asset>` is that the state space and shock will be continuous rather than discrete

 Let's start with some imports